'My children are dead' - mother arrested after daughter killed, son critical

 The woman in the video adds: "It's all Jermaine's fault."

-The newspaper reports that Pedescleaux was in a child custody dispute with Jermaine Roberts, the father of the two children.
-Roberts reportedly sued Pedescleaux in April seeking joint custody that would allow him to see the children on weekends.
-In court documents, Roberts argued that Pedescleaux was "not stable or providing a healthy environment for the kids."
+The newspaper reports that Pedesclaux was in a child custody dispute with Jermaine Roberts, the father of the two children.
+Roberts reportedly sued Pedesclaux in April seeking joint custody that would allow him to see the children on weekends.
+In court documents, Roberts argued that Pedesclaux was "not stable or providing a healthy environment for the kids."

 Both children were taken to a hospital in a personal vehicle.
 The 4-year-old girl died at the hospital.
 The 2-year-old boy is still alive but listed in critical condition, according to the NOPD.